dragona/android-intro/01_UserName/readme.md

 ```
-Now tha we have out layout ready, we can start updating the Java file.
-Notice all the ids diplay, btn, and et_name.
+Now that we have our layout ready, we can start updating the Java file.
+Notice the ids display, btn, and et_name as we need to use them in the java file.

 ![New project - Android View](display/insert.gif)